alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

 Upon importing the contract to OpenSea, contract-level metadata will now pre-populate in the applicable collection fields.
+You can override collection details in OpenSea as desired.

 ### Hard caps on token supply and editions